-So my subjective disease gain sustained of both appreciations from others as well as self-pity (in a self-aggrandizing way: how much I have to suffer, how heroic I fight, how reasonable I am and how well I cope with the disease) for my suffering and my life with RA.
-This shaped my identity and thus it shaped my decisions on how to handle my RA.
-Mostly one was stuck to the other but they had their roots within troubles I really had.
+So my subjective disease gain sustained of both appreciations from others as well as self-pity.
+Appreciations and self-pity in a self-aggrandizing way: how much I have to suffer, how heroic I fight, how reasonable I am and how well I cope with the disease) for my suffering and my life with RA.
+This shaped my identity, and thus, it shaped my decisions on how to handle my RA.
+Mostly one was stuck to the other, but they had their roots within troubles I had.

 This subjective gain I had from my disease was the breeding ground for me to set myself up for the condition, to come to terms and to stop fighting against it, even though I was suffering from it at the same time.

-Therefore, in my first months of sickness, I had a subconscious interest in sticking to my condition, which slowed me down in terms of healing efforts that would have meant leaving the nest of revaluation, (self-) pity and care that I received because of the disease, by myself as well as by others.
+Therefore, in my first months of with RA, I had a subconscious interest in sticking to my condition.
+It which slowed me down in terms of healing efforts that would have meant leaving the nest of revaluation, (self-) pity and care that I received because of the disease, by myself as well as by others.

-In addition, such a nest offers feelings of safety and orientation.
-Leaving it, on the other hand, can bring your own worries and fears more into consciousness.
-However, if you want to leave this nest and with it your own comfort zone, it is important to learn from these worries and fears more about yourself and about your needs.
-This is also helpful in not letting fearful thoughts and worries determine your mindset.
+Besides, such a nest offers feelings of safety and orientation.
+Leaving it, on the other hand, can bring your worries and fears more into consciousness.
+However, if you want to leave this nest and with it your comfort zone, it is crucial to learn from these worries and fears more about yourself and your needs.
+That’s also helpful in not letting fearful thoughts and concerns determine your mindset.
 But that doesn’t mean that we have to chain ourselves to them, let them determine present and future or push them to such a high level that we can’t see anything else.

-In order to get to know ourselves better, for example in your own navel-contemplation or as part of psychotherapy, even fears can be handled with profit.
-In everyday life, they may be quietly put aside, because through long fruitless pondering on the state of the disease can this exactly unsuspecting reinforced and become overpowering by their own excessive attention when it causes more worry, doubt, perplexity, sadness and shame.
+To get to know ourselves better – through a navel-contemplation or as a part of psychotherapy – fears can be handled with profit.
+In everyday life, they may be quietly put aside, because through long fruitless pondering on the state of the disease can this exactly unsuspecting reinforced and become overpowering by their excessive attention when it causes more worry, doubt, perplexity, sadness and shame.
 These are not useful as constant companions of recovery if we only rotate with them in circles because they then weaken us and are thus unproductive.
-Then they mean negative stress, through which you lose only a lot of energy, instead of using this energy to achieve the care, the protective and the strengthening and actually improve your situation.
+Then they mean negative stress, through which you lose only a lot of energy, instead of using this energy to achieve the care, the protective and the strengthening and improve your situation.